 - If you are inviting a guest speaker, review the Speaker Outreach guidelines before issuing an invitation.
 In the invitation, request their general availability.

 - If the speaker is a head of state, head of government, cabinet minister, or high profile official or leader, work with the Harvard University Marshal’s Office to determine the correct protocol before issuing an invitation.
 Student Organizations and Journals should reach out to DOS before contacting the Marshal’s Office: Orgs should contact Sam Parker and Journals should contact Sheena Prosper.
+Student Practice Organizations (SPOs) should reach out to Lee Mestre in the Office of Clinical and Pro Bono Programs.

 - If the speaker is part of a Career Related Event or an employer, Orgs must contact Sam Parker in DOS and all organizers should alert our Office of Career Services and the Office of Public Interest Advising at least ten days before the event.